NYC Guide for Soccer-Loving Teens

 Pelé Soccer

 If you are willing to brave the crowds in Times Square, you can’t miss this super soccer store, inspired by the legacy of one of — if not the — greatest to play the game.
 Featuring wall-to-wall soccer jerseys, cleats, balls, and all the related gear you can think of, the highlight here is the stadium seating in the rear.
-A 13' x 24' LED screen airs a constant rotation of games, perfect for a drop-in watch party.
+A 13' x 24' LED screen airs a constant rotation of games, perfect for a drop-in watch party — although on a recent visit, there was no AC, so have a plan B.

 Pelé Soccer, 1560 Broadway, New York, NY 10036